Giymo11/TiniBot/README.md

 * Play silly sounds (from collection?)
 * Linking discord and other profiles e.g. Steam and Batlle.net

-Also, most importantly, a Dashboard:
+Version 2.0:
-* All kinds of awesome stuff.
+* A web dashboard with all kinds of awesome stuff.
+* Like, I don't even want to start writing all this stuff down.

+Moonshot:
+* Replace the firebase database backend with a Postgres & Kafka setup.

 Libraries used
 -----------------

-* [Discord4J](https://github.com/austinv11/Discord4J) // will probably be swapped for [JDA](https://github.com/DV8FromTheWorld/JDA) asap.
+* [JDA](https://github.com/DV8FromTheWorld/JDA).
+Way better than Discord4J.
 * [monix](https://github.com/monixio/monix) // amazing!
 * [cats](https://github.com/typelevel/cats/) // not much used yet.